 Stunning imagery has, from it's inception been a hallmark of the Triazzle series.
 Since 1991, artwork for Triazzle has been created by Dan Gilbert and by illustrators at the "Art Group".
 Most have been nature themes including all manner of insects, sealife, reptiles and amphibians, icky animals, tropical birds, the Solar System and much more.
 Triazzle has also featured licensed art including Pixar's Toy Story, The Simpsons, Disney's Alice in Wonderland, Finding Nemo, Peter Pan, Marvin the Martian and Star Trek.

 Triazzle is easy to play but difficult to solve and it attracts players of all ages.
 The same puzzles are enjoyed by children and grandparent, and are being used to teach statistics in a college classroom.
-They are favorite activity for cooperative learning and the perfect pastime for students who have finished their assignments early.
+They are a favorite activity for cooperative learning and the perfect pastime for students who have finished their assignments early.
 Once someone sarts playing with a few pieces they cannot put it down.
 The new series features all unique solutions, so each puzzle is totally different.